weisongwen/AAE4011-S22425/README.md

 ## AAE4011, [Artificial Intelligence for Unmanned Autonomous Systems](https://docs.google.com/document/d/1evkaqgUsWDdSDvY9Zm6FBqsnh5A1gimYBNyAudR07Pc/edit?tab=t.0)

 This is the Github page for lecture AAE4011, Artificial Intelligence for Unmanned Autonomous Systems.
 This page will include the example code, and some learning materials.
-More importantly, students can raise issues from this Github repository, through [Issue](https://github.com/weisongwen/AAE4011-S22425/issues) item.
+More importantly, students can raise issues from this Github repository, through [Issue](https://github.com/weisongwen/AAE4011-S22425/issues).

 </details>
 <p align="center">